Bhagirathi plant pipeline to be replaced, to help provide clean water to east Delhi residents | Law-Order

 The Delhi government has been taking various decisions to improve the water supply across the city and also to clean River Yamuna.

-Earlier this month, Delhi Deputy Chief Minister Manish Sisodia had approved the construction of a new filter house at the Nangloi Water Treatment Plant (WTP) at a cost of Rs 59.7 crore to ensure round-the-clock water supply to the national capital.
+Earlier this month, Sisodia had approved the construction of a new filter house at the Nangloi Water Treatment Plant (WTP) at a cost of Rs 59.7 crore to ensure round-the-clock water supply to the national capital.

 With the new filter house having advanced technology, the Nangloi WTP will be able to treat 10-15 per cent more water during the peak summer season and meet the increased demand.